djgrid/odin-css/README.md

 # odin-css

-HTML and CSS Odin Project
+This repository contains work done on the Odin Project CSS lessons